maryannxy/sdk-android/README.md

 int getOutOfRangePulsesMissed();
 ```

-Returns the number of pulses missed because beacon went out of range.
+Returns the number of times a peiod occurred without a connection being made to the device.

 ##### Example